 On November 12, 2004, KI Holdings Inc. (the "Company" or "KI Holdings") was incorporated.
 On November 18, 2004, all of the common and preferred stock of Koppers Inc. was converted into shares of common and preferred stock of KI Holdings.
-In these financial statements, unless otherwise indicated or the context requires otherwise, when the terms "Koppers," the "Company," "we," "our" or "us," are used, they mean Koppers Inc., formerly known as Koppers Industries, Inc., and its subsidiaries on a consolidated basis for periods up until November 18, 2004 and KI Holdings Inc. ("KI Holdings") and its subsidiaries on a consolidated basis for periods up until November 18, 2004 and KI Holdings Inc. ("KI Holdings") and its subsidiaries on a consolidated basis for periods from and including November 18, 2004, when KI Holdings became the parent of Koppers.
+In these financial statements, unless otherwise indicated or the context requires otherwise, when the terms "Koppers," the "Company," "we," "our" or "us," are used, they mean Koppers Inc., formerly known as Koppers Industries, Inc., and its subsidiaries on a consolidated basis for periods up until November 18, 2004 and KI Holdings Inc. ("KI Holdings") and its subsidiaries on a consolidated basis for periods up until November 18, 2004 and KI Holdings Inc. ("KI Holdings") and its subsidiaries on a consolidated basis for periods up until Rovember 18, 2004 and KI Holdings Inc. ("KI Holdings") and its subsidiaries on a consolidated basis for periods from and including November 18, 2004, when KI Holdings became the parent of Koppers.
 The use of these terms is not intended to imply that KI Holdings and Koppers are not separate and distinct legal entities.
 KI Holdings has no direct operations and no significant assets other than the stock of Koppers Inc. and \$27.0 million of cash.
 It depends on the dividends from the earnings of Koppers Inc. and its subsidiaries to generate the funds necessary to meet its financial obligations, including payments of principal, interest, and other amounts on the Holdings Notes.
 The terms of Koppers Inc.'s senior secured credit facility prohibit Koppers Inc. from paying dividends and otherwise transferring assets except for certain limited dividends.
 Further, the terms of the indenture governing the Koppers Inc.'s Senior Secured Notes significantly restrict Koppers Inc. from paying dividends and otherwise transferring assets to KI Holdings.